 Impact to Shoreline Users: Hikers, picnickers, and beach users between the western boundary of the national lakeshore and the east end of Miners Beach would continue to be adversely impacted by the use of PWCs.
-PWCs would be limited to the 9.2-mile long area between Sand Point and Miners Beach, and the use of PWCs would continue to be more concentrated in that area.
+PWCs would be limited to the shoreline between the western end of the national lakeshore near Sand Point to the eastern end of Miners Beach, and the use of PWCs would continue to be more concentrated in that area.
 During peak PWC use days, visitors in that area would continue to experience adverse impacts from the presence and noise of PWC use.

 The impact of the noise associated with PWC use on visitor experience was modeled for two PWC use behaviors: transiting and play.
 Transiting is when PWCs are moving parallel to the shoreline at a constant speed.
 Play behavior is when PWCs are circling in a smaller area, characterized by rapid acceleration and deceleration.
 For both behaviors, it was assumed the PWCs were at least 200 feet offshore, in compliance with existing regulations; in these scenarios, the shoreline visitor was positioned approximately 320 feet from the PWC.
 The modeling estimated the noise levels that would be generated by 1 PWC transiting alone and 4 and 8 PWCs traveling together.
-During the phase-out period, noise levels experienced by shoreline users would range from 30.9 to 39.9 dBA and after the phase-out period, noise levels would be 25.0 to 33.9 dBA.
+During the phase-out, noise levels experienced by shoreline users would range from 30.9 to 39.9 dBA and after the phase-out period, noise levels would be 25.0 to 33.9 dBA.
 In these scenarios, only 8 carbureted two-stroke PWCs traveling together exceeded the baseline sound levels (36.3 to 39.2 dBA) of the national lakeshore.
 The noise of transiting PWCs would likely not be noticeable to most onshore visitors at Sand Point or Miners Beach or to visitors at inshore areas of the park.